demoded/BetterCourierPost/README.md

 - ItemDimensionService [SpeedyShipping]

 ### PriceService
-*PriceService* receives a *DeliveryOrder* for processing and runs through all orderlines, calculating price for *DeliveryItem* on that line
+*PriceService* receives a *DeliveryOrder* for processing and runs through all orderlines, calculating price for *DeliveryItem* on that line.
-*PriceService* use *PricingRules* to determine all criterias that price build from
+*PriceService* use *PricingRules* to determine all criterias that price build from *PriceService* should use different strategies to price Parcel and Service item types

 *PricingRule*
 - created for every *ItemDimension*